open-rmf/free_fleet/README.md

 * `zenohd` address already in use.
 This is most likely due to the `rest-http-port` which uses port 8000 by default, and might cause a conflict with other systems, for example `rmf-web`'s API server.
 Run `zenohd --rest-http-port 8001` to change it to 8001 or anything else.

+* Please also check past or [existing issues on this repository](https://github.com/open-rmf/free_fleet/issues), or any discussions on the main [RMF discussion page](https://github.com/open-rmf/rmf/discussions).

 ## TODOs

 * attempt to optimize tf messages (not all are needed)